jkentwhite/drawing_arm_mouse_input/code_and_info.md

 // this is a function that takes the data from Processing
 // and parses it into three parts
-// base_angle, elbow_angle, and magnet
+// base_angle, elbow_angle, and led/magnet
 // you don't have to do anything with this at all void parseCommand(String com) {
   String part1;